Documents required for registering a Site in Bangalore

 The BBMP or corporation will issue tax determination receipt.
 This document is required if you would like to register your property.
 You can pay property tax at 10 citizens service centres (CSCs).
-The payment can be done in respect of the ward or area of jurisdiction of BBMP.
-The payment can be done through online on the official website of BBMP.
+The payment can be made in respect of the ward or area of jurisdiction of BBMP.
+The payment can be made online on the official website of BBMP.
 It can be done through the net banking facility.

-The payment can be done at BBMP help centres and ARO offices as well.
+The payment can be made at BBMP help centres and ARO offices as well.
 If you pay tax on or before 30th April of the assessment year, you will get 5% rebate.

 The affidavit should be submitted to prove your blood relationship.
 It is required for khata registration.
 The applicant should declare that he or she is the legal heir of the deceased Khata holder.

 Conversion Certificate (DC)or Sanction Plan / Approval plan

-If the properties are on converted land, you should product conversion certificate.
+If the properties are on converted land, you should produce a conversion certificate.
 You can produce a conversion certificate from B Khata to A Khata.
-If you would like to apply for A Khata certification from B Khata, you should apply for applying for District Commissioner (DC) Conversion to convert the land from agricultural to non-agricultural use.
+If you would like to apply for A Khata certification from B Khata, you should apply for District Commissioner (DC) Conversion to convert the land from agricultural to non-agricultural use.

-If you are purchasing new property, you can prefer to go for A Khata certified property as it will abide by all the rules and regulations laid down by BBMP.
+If you are purchasing a new property, you can prefer to go for A Khata certified property as it will abide by all the rules and regulations laid down by BBMP.
 One can read more about the details on Plan sanction in Bangalore and the process involved.

-If you would like to convert from B Khata to A Khata, you should go through a lot of bureaucratic hurdles.
+If you would like to convert from B Khata to A Khata, you should go through many bureaucratic hurdles.

 All lands are assumed to be agricultural lands by default.
 If you are using agricultural lands for non-agricultural purpose, you should want to produce necessary permission from competent authorities.
 Thus, the status of the land from agriculture to non-agriculture will be done by concerned authorities without fail.
 You should produce many documents while applying for land conversion.
 The necessary fee should be paid, and you should pay the penalty (if required).